smart-data-models/dataModel.WaterDistributionManagementEPANET/Curve/doc/spec.md

         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory

+-   `tag` : An optional text string used to assign the curve to a category.
+    -   Attribute type: `Property`.Text
+    -   Optional

 ### Junction Entity Relationships

 No Relationhips defined for this entity